vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 > [!IMPORTANT]
 > Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

+## Overview of behavior monitoring

+Behavior monitoring monitors process behavior to detect and analyze potential threats based on the behavior of the applications, daemons, and files within the system.
+As behavior monitoring observes how the software behaves in real-time, it can adapt quickly to new and evolving threats and block them.

 ## Prerequisites

 - The device must be onboarded to Microsoft Defender for Endpoint.